openshift/hive/docs/enhancements/aws-private-link.md

   AcceptanceRequired: False
   NetworkLoadBalancerArn:
   - "{Arn for the cluster's loadbalancer}"
-  PrivateDnsName: "{apiOverrideURL}"
+  PrivateDnsName: "{spec.controlPlaneConfig.apiOverrideURL}"
 ```

-The controller stores the `serviceName` and `serviceID` to the ClusterDeployment.
+The controller stores the `serviceName` and `serviceID` from the response of CreateVpcEndpointServiceConfiguration
+to the ClusterDeployment `spec.platform.aws.privateLink.service.name` and `spec.platform.aws.privateLink.service.id`
+respectively.

 Next, the controller needs to add the IAM principals to the service configuration.
 This cannot be set during creation of the service but needs to be modified using